 Another set of copies were made in the early 20th century by the Gorham Manufacturing Company through an act by the Virginia General Assembly.
 These statues were also placed at various institutions and places up until the late 1930s.
 One of these was the one that ended up in Trafalgar Square.

-It might seem strange that Great Britain would allow a statue of Washington because of Britain’s defeat in the Revolutionary War, but Washington was actually respected by the British people as well as King George III.
+It might seem strange that Great Britain would allow a statue of George Washington because of Britain’s defeat in the Revolutionary War, but Washington was actually respected by the British people as well as King George III.
 King George’s respect for Washington came after Washington resigned after the colonies were granted independence instead of declaring himself the country’s new leader.
 King George referred to Washington as “the greatest man of the age.”

 Copies of Houdon’s statue can also be found around the world.
 There is one in the town of Saint-Martin-de-Ré on the east coast of France, as well as Barranquilla, Columbia, and Lima, Peru.
 The statue in Peru was purchased by the Peruvian government and dedicated on July 4, 1921, to pay homage to Washington, whom Peruvian President Augusto B. Leguía called the “Great Liberator of the North.”